 Significant part of islands has been changed by human activities, mainly grazing.

-Nevertheless the southern tablelands of the large Rehoa island, as well as several more locations still contain primeval forests and shrublands.
+Nevertheless the southern tablelands of the large Rehoa island, as well as several more locations still contain primeval forest and shrublands.
 Several interesting endemic and rare species of birds live here.
-Unfortunately rather many species are extinct since the arrival of people – including a local species of penguin and swan.
-Close to 200 species of insects are found only here: in summer nights the ground of natural forests is swarming with beetles, cocroaches, spiders and wetas.
+Unfortunately, rather many species are extinct since the arrival of people – including a local species of penguin and swan.
+Close to 200 species of insects are found only here: in summer nights the ground of natural forest is swarming with beetles, cockroaches, spiders, and wetas.
 Even a unique freshwater fish Neochanna rekohua has been found in two small lakes of the wild south tablelands of Rehoa island in 1994.

 In Chatham islands are found some 50 endemic plant species as well.
 These include the beautiful Chatham Islands forget-me-not (Myosotidium hortensia).

 If you see this after your page is loaded completely, leafletJS files are missing.